3 Helpful things runners should know about patellar tendonitis exercises

 It's crucial to build this tolerance gradually.

-Any weight or load you add to your squats should match your tendon’s current strength and sensitivity.
+Any weight or load you add to your squats must match your tendon’s current strength and sensitivity.
 Increasing the weight too suddenly can worsen your injury.

 A typical weight progression for squats involves: